TAMU-DEEP/LIDAR-Demo/README.md

 # LIDAR Car:

-sketch_mar28b tested as of Feb 7 2021 to work both with stearing car and lidar seperately.
+lidar_car_ino tested as of Feb 7 2021 to work both with stearing car and lidar seperately.

 LIDAR:
 1. Blue-> SR3 RXD (15)